hazelcast/hazelcast-jet/site/docs/operations/docker.md

 ### Custom Hazelcast Jet Configuration File

-If you need to configure Hazelcast Jet with your own hazelcast-jet.yaml, or hazelcast.yaml, you just need to mount the file to configuration file location in the container.
+If you need to configure Hazelcast Jet with your own `hazelcast-jet.yaml`, or `hazelcast.yaml`, you just need to mount the file to configuration file location in the container.
 The configuration files are stored in the `/opt/hazelcast-jet/config` directory.

-For example to change the cluster name create a file `hazelcast.yaml` with following content:
+For example to change the cluster name, create a file `hazelcast.yaml` with the following content:

 ```yaml
 hazelcast: